Article

 We help businesses with transition planning, including by providing strategic advice on streamlining transition plan disclosures with sustainability reporting, assessing transition plans to mitigate legal risks, as well as pre-empting and managing complex legal risks associated with carbon credits.

-To request for a copy of our article, please click here.
+To request a copy of our article, please get in touch with one of the authors.

 We are delighted to support the Transition Finance Market Review as the Secretariat’s legal advisor.
 The market-led review, commissioned by the UK government, will issue a final report in autumn 2024 with recommendations for scaling transition finance.